21st Waffen Mountain Division of the SS Skanderbeg: May–August 1944

 In June 1944, Skanderbeg engaged in large-scale field manoeuvres in eastern Montenegro.
 In Andrijevica, the division summarily executed more than 400 Orthodox Christian civilians.
 It participated in Operations Endlich (Finally) and Falkenauge (Hawkeye) in June and July, as well as Operation Draufgänger (Daredevil), the first phase of Operation Rübezahl, which ran from 5 to 22 August.
 During Operation Draufgänger Skanderbeg was the main force used by the Germans.
 These operations were focused on the destruction of strong Partisan forces in the Đakovica, Peć and Mokra Gora areas.
+During the operation on 28 July 1944, the division together with the 7th SS Volunteer Mountain Division Prinz Eugen, massacred around 550 Serb villagers in the settlement of Velika, in Plav, Montenegro.
 By the end of Operation Draufgänger, more than 400 men of the division had deserted or otherwise gone missing.
 According to Neubacher, the division was carelessly committed to fighting in the early stages of its training and performed poorly.
 Between 18 and 27 August, the division fought the Partisans in and around Debar but failed to capture the city.
 During the summer of 1944, Deva was sidelined within the League.
 Fitzthum was so concerned about the impact that this would have on the development of the division that he wrote to Himmler.
 By the end of August 1944, the Germans had decided that the division was only of use for basic guarding duties.
 Some members were charged with guarding chromium mines near Kosovo before the area was overrun by the Partisans.
 In the ensuing clashes, one of the division's regiments lost more than 1,000 men and many Albanians deserted.
 Some of the desertions occurred after a Partisan offensive northeast of Gusinje.
 Army Group E reported that the division's performance showed that it had "absolutely no military value."